phipier/Treechecker-server/README.md

 $ vi env.py
 ```

-Copy and paste it inside file env.py Do the necessary replacements and then :
+Copy and paste the following into env.py and do the necessary replacements:
 ```
 SECRET_KEY_val="<secret-key-of-your-choice>"
 DATABASES = {